bashtage/ng-numpy-randomstate/README.md

   * PC-BSD (FreeBSD) 64-bit, Python 2.7
   * OSX  64-bit, Python 2.7
   * Windows 32/64 bit (only tested on Python 2.7 and 3.5, but should work on 3.3/3.4)
-* There is no documentation for the core RNGs.

 ## Documentation

-A occasionally update build of the documentation is available on [my github pages](http://bashtage.github.io/ng-numpy-randomstate/).
+A occasionally updated build of the documentation is available on [my github pages](http://bashtage.github.io/ng-numpy-randomstate/).

 ## Plans
-It is essentially complete.
+This module is essentially complete.
 There are a few rough edges that need to be smoothed.

   * Stream support for MLFG and MRG32K3A
   * Creation of additional streams from a RandomState where supported (i.e.